 Email marketing is an effective means for nurturing your leads.
 Use an email software solution to automate email campaigns and emulate a human response with your prospects.

-Throw in a video or two into your newsletters, and you’ll have potent email marketing pieces that will improve your conversion rates.
+Throw a video or two into your newsletters, and you’ll have potent email marketing pieces to improve your conversion rates.

 5. Use Retargeting Methods

 When you’ve created various videos for your eCommerce video marketing, it’s not enough that you have them go live.
 People need to see them in the correct order.

 Luckily, Facebook and YouTube ads allow you to set up custom audiences to target your ideal audience.
 These settings will enable you to show certain video ads to users who have watched or liked your video, followed your page, or perform other online behavior.

 If your product needs some in-depth explaining, you may string together two or three product videos which viewers are retargeted by the next after seeing 15 seconds of the previous video.

 Your brand videos will then retarget those who have seen your product videos.
 When prospects see the brand video, they will have already seen your brand from a previous ad and already know what you make.
 Your brand video would better engage an audience familiar with what you do than strangers.

 Finally, your video testimonials should only target those who have seen your product and brand videos.
 Testimonials won’t entice strangers if they are unfamiliar with your product and brand beforehand.